NOTHING TO HIDE: WHY PRIVACY MATTERS

 But instead, privacy is really about trust, transparency, security, reputation, proper use, and respect.
 It’s important for companies to understand each of these aspects of privacy and how they relate to interactions with customers and their private information.
 It’s also critical to be aware of the negative consequences, to both the company and the individual, when private information is not protected.

-Our short course, Nothing to Hide: Why Privacy Matters (5 minutes), is a highly-interactive introduction to what privacy is and why it is worth protecting.
+Our short privacy training course, Nothing to Hide: Why Privacy Matters (5 minutes), is a highly-interactive introduction to what privacy is and why it is worth protecting.
 The course takes on the common argument that privacy doesn’t matter if people have nothing to hide.
 The quiz has 2 questions.

 Please Contact Us to Evaluate this Program or Others